tocco934/aws-foundry-ssl/README.md

 This is a fork of the [**Foundry CF deploy script**](https://github.com/cat-box/aws-foundry-ssl) by Lupert and Cat.

-This version brings it up to date with some newer functionality and supports Foundry 11.

-It's working, but still considered experimental.
+**Main New Things**

+- Supports Foundry 11
+- Amazon Linux 2023 on EC2
+- Node 20.x
+- Newer more cost efficient / performant instance type support, including ARM64

 ## Installation

 _Note:_ You'll need some technical expertise to get this running.
-It's not necessarily click-ops, but it's close.
+It's not quite click-ops, but it's close.

 You can also refer to the original repo's wiki, but the gist is: